purescript/purescript/CHANGELOG.d/breaking_switch-to-es-modules.md

   ```

 * FFI is annotated with `/* #__PURE__ */` so that bundlers can perform DCE
-* If CJS is detected a `Warning` is emitted
 * The current LTS Node.js version `12` is now the required minimum version
-* `purs bundle` has been rudimentarily updated but will be removed in a subsequent PR